ga-wdi-lessons/rails-routing/readme.md

 * Generates path helpers.
 * `resources` creates routes using a combination of REST and Rails conventions.
 It assumes properly named controllers -- in this case, `artists_controller.rb` and `songs_controller.rb` -- and actions.

-Let's review the output of `rake routes`.
+Let's review the output of `rails routes`.

 ## Nested Resources (15 min)